 To stop children from climbing over a pool fence, pool owners must ensure they maintain a non-climbable zone around the pool.
 The non-climbable zone is measured as an arc shape extending from the top of the pool fence, and extending towards the ground.
 This zone disallows any objects, trees or shrubbery to exist within 900mm of this area, and also includes the space extending 300mm from the fence inside the pool area.

 Pool gates should always swing outwards (away from the pool area), close automatically without having to be pushed, and automatically lock when closed.
 Gates should never be left propped open by an object and must remain shut at all times.

 All screws, fasteners and bolts must be tight and in good working order.
 Self closing gate latches and hinges should be lubricated in order to ensure they continue to function automatically.

-If you’re looking at installing a pool, Trade Glass Depot have the complete glass pool fence solution
+If you’re looking at installing a pool, Trade Glass Depot have the complete glass pool fencing

 to make sure they not only meet, but exceed national safety regulations.